 With Japanese-themed shopping areas like Tiao Tong Shopping District and Chifeng Street, Zhongshan offers some unique fashion choices as well as some lip-smacking food.
 Stop by a former U.S. Consulate building turned shopping plaza and cinema at SPOT – Taipei Film House.
 Even with these popular hangouts, though, you’re just scratching the surface of all Zhongshan has to offer because the area’s most popular shopping zone is located right under your nose.
 Find the entrance to Zhongshan Underground Street to discover where serious shoppers get down to business.

-Check In to Tango Hotel Taipei Nan Shi, Step Out to Zhongshan Underground Street
+Tango Hotel Taipei Nan Shi, Step Out to Zhongshan Underground Street

 4. Take home used books and cheap souvenirs from GONGGUAN